John of Braine

-Jehan de Braine (c.
-1200 – 1240) was, jure uxoris, the Count of Mâcon and Vienne from 1224 until his death.
+John of Braine (Jehan; c.
+1200 – 1240) was, jure uxoris, the count of Mâcon and Vienne from 1224 until his death.
 He was a younger son of Robert II of Dreux and his second wife, Yolande de Coucy.
-His wife was Alix, granddaughter of William V of Mâcon.
-Jehan was also a trouvère and a Crusader.
-He followed Theobald I of Navarre to the Holy Land in the Barons' Crusade of 1239 and there died a year later.
-His widow, Alix, sold her counties to Louis IX of France.
+His wife was Alice, granddaughter of William V of Mâcon.
+John was also a trouvère and a crusader.
+He followed King Theobald I of Navarre to the Holy Land in the Barons' Crusade of 1239 and there died a year later.
+His widow, Alice, sold her counties to Louis IX of France.

-Of Jehan's poetry survive one pastourelle, "Par desous l'ombre d'un bois", and two chansons d'amour, "Pensis d'amours, joians et corociés" and "Je n'os chanter trop tart ne trop souvent".
+Of John's poetry survive one pastourelle, "Par desous l'ombre d'un bois", and two chansons d'amour, "Pensis d'amours, joians et corociés" and "Je n'os chanter trop tart ne trop souvent".
 Of these "Pensis d'amours" alone is preserved in mensural notation, in the Chansonnier Cangé.
 In the Manuscrit du Roi and the Chansonnier de Noailles the melody ends on different notes.
-There exist three French poems attributed to John of Brienne that are in fact the work of Jehan de Braine.
+There exist three French poems attributed to John of Brienne that are in fact the work of John of Braine.

-Moniot d'Arras addressed one of his chansons to Jehan, and refers to Jehan's nephew, Jehan le Roux, as Comte de Bretagne.
+Moniot d'Arras addressed one of his chansons to John, and refers to John's nephew, John the Red, as comte de Bretagne.